vincenzoarena/to-do-list-app/README.md

 ### How to use this Project

 Would you like to have a list of activities to do, or task to accomplish?
 Use my toDO List App!
-Enter your activities and save them by clicing on the "+" to add them to the list.
+Enter your activities and save them by clicking on the "+" to add them to the list.
 Check them out after having them accomplished and then trash them once they are done.
 You can also choose if display:

 - all the tasks;
 - all the completed tasks;